 Key financial information is predominantly located in the Annual Report and Accounts.
 Background information about National Grid is set out in other areas of the corporate website.

 We carry out external and internal assurance to:

-We have a formalised approach which describes the basis for reporting National Grid's non-financial performance data.
-It focuses on the key principles and practices, it describes:
+We have a formalised approach, which describes the basis for reporting National Grid's non-financial performance data.
+It focuses on the key principles and practices, describes: